 Test if orange is the real culprit and reintroduce it again and see if there are any side effects.
-If you notice your baby experiences fussiness and begins spitting within few hours of breastfeeding, it’s better to cut back on oranges until your baby’s intestinal tract develops fully.
+If you notice your baby experiences fussiness and begins spitting within few hours of breastfeeding, it’s better to cut back on oranges as directed by a dietician.

 Reduce the quantity of consumption and pay closer attention to your baby.
 If the pattern still continues, avoid oranges for a few days and see the difference.